Update of the nonlocal sub-leading ${O}_1$-${O}_7$ contribution to $\bar B \to X_s \gamma$ at LO: Conclusions

 \section{Conclusions}

 We presented a calculation of the complete nonlocal resolved contribution due to the interference of the electroweak operators ${\cal O}_1^c$ - ${\cal O}_{7 \gamma}$ at leading order (LO).
 This joint calculation of the shape function term and the local Voloshin term is mandatory due to the fact that the uncertainties are highly correlated.
-The new calculation leads to a significant increase of the range of the resolved contribution.
-We find in a symmetrized form ${\cal F}^{\rm Complete}_{17} = (7.8 \pm 5.2)\%$ which corresponds to the final result in Eq.~(\ref{finalresultA}).
+The new calculation leads to a significant increase of the range of the resolved contribution which does not correspond to a Gaussian error. {We find ${\cal F}^{\rm Complete}_{17} \in [2.6 \%,\, 8.9\%] $.
 This represents one of the largest uncertainties of the inclusive radiative penguin decay $\bar B \to X_s \gamma$.
-The large error can be traced back to a large scale ambiguity and a large charm mass uncertainty in the LO result.
+The large error can be traced back to a large charm mass uncertainty in the LO result.
+If we make the scale ambiguity manifest we get an even larger range, namely ${\cal F}^{\rm Complete}_{17} \in [2.6 \%,\,13\%] $}.
 The ongoing $\alpha_s$ calculation~\cite{Bartocci:2024bbf,Bartocci:2025lbl} will establish a well-defined scale dependence diminishing the large scale ambiguity and may reduce the large charm mass dependence.